Add To Favorites

 Create new animals with combined parts for a "menagerarium" display of biodiversity.

-With one color of Crayola Model Magic, create the body of an animal.
+With one color of Crayola Model Magic, students create the body of an animal.
 Then use another color of Model Magic to make animal parts from a different creature.
 Mix up the parts of the two animals to make an entirely new Compound Species.
 The more exaggerated the body part, the more dramatic the final product will be.

-Glue feathers, buttons, or other decorative materials to the creature with Crayola School Glue.
+Students glue feathers, buttons, or other decorative materials to the creature with Crayola School Glue.
 Let the animal air dry for about 24 hours.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho